-Aggregation tables are the fast performing solution for huge DirectQuery tables in Power BI.
-In the previous blog post, I explained what is an aggregation, and why it is an important part of a Power BI implementation.
-Aggregations are part of the Composite model in the Power BI.
-For the aggregation set up, your first step is to create an aggregated table.
+Aggregation tables are the fast-performing solution for huge DirectQuery tables in Power BI.
+In the previous blog post, I explained what aggregation is and why it is an important part of a Power BI implementation.
+Aggregations are part of the Composite model in Power BI.
+Your first step for the aggregation set up is creating an aggregated table.
 In this blog post, I’ll explain how that step can be done.
 If you want to learn more about Power BI, read the Power BI book, from Rookie to Rock Star.

 If you want to follow the example scenario here, you would need a SQL Server database named AdventureWorksDW.
 I made some changes in my dataset to be a bit bigger for the size of its fact table, so I can show you the functionality of aggregations.
 You can download the database link from here:

 In this sample model, we will be analyzing the data of FactInternetSales (which we assume is our big fact table).
 Create a Power BI report with the DirectQuery connection to the SQL Server;

 FactInternetSales, DimCustomer, DimDate, DimProduct, DimProductCategory, DimProductSubCategory, DimPromotion, and DimGeography.

 Tables loaded into Power BI will have relationships; I just limited the relationship between DimDate and FactInternetSales table to one active relationship based on DateKey (in DimDate) and OrderDateKey (in the FactInternetSales).
 This is the diagram of relationships.

 What is Aggregated Table